Trusted-Execution/.github/profile/ask_an_expert.md

 ### Intel
 - How can we talk to your SGX team?
 - What is Intel's roadmap for SGX?
 - Has Intel abandoned their signing process?
-What was their thinking around this?
-How can trusted computing embrace CPU-enfored (low-TCB) attributed code and get away from anonynmous code?
+  - What was their thinking around this?
+  - How can trusted computing embrace CPU-enfored (low-TCB) attributed code and get away from anonynmous code?
-- Does the TCS, specifically, TCS.OENTRY have to be signed?
-Is there any way around that?
-In other words, is there any way to jump to an arbitrary address inside an enclave?
 - How can we share data between enclaves by choice?
 Can we create an amalgam enclave?
-- What's the deak with ME and TX?
+- What's the deal with ME and TX?
 Why did Intel drop support fo ME?
 It's a powerful feature.
 Is there a way to enable it?
 - Enclave sizes must be a power of 2, do you foresee that as an issue if SGX scales up?
 - Establishing a Commercial Agreement: